U.S. seizes shipment from Malaysia's Top Glove over forced labor concerns - Up News Info

 And in March, it said it had found evidence of multiple forced labor indicators in Top Glove’s production process, including debt bondage, excessive overtime, abusive working and living conditions, and retention of identity documents, and directed its officials to seize goods from the manufacturer.

-Top Glove has since said it has resolved all indicators of forced labor in its operations and that this had been verified by London-based ethical trade consultant Impactt Limited.
-(Reporting by A. Ananthalakshmi and Liz Lee Editing by Ed Davies)
+Top Glove said in April it has resolved all indicators of forced labor in its operations and that this had been verified by London-based ethical trade consultant Impactt Limited.
+(Reporting by A. Ananthalakshmi and Liz Lee Editing by Ed Davies, Martin Petty)